PAR-iTY/on-the-spot/README.md

 map of user-submitted skate spots

-### serverless static site persistence with python, gmail and git back-end
+### serverless static site persistence with python, gmail and git

 - user sends form data to formspree service
 - gmail recieves data and is read by python
-- python 'server' processes gmail data
+- python processes gmail data
 - geojson file and images are updated
 - git pushes updates back to static site